-Importantly, the undue burden test has features that may advance constitutional jurisprudence around rights other than abortion.
+The undue burden test has features that can also advance constitutional jurisprudence around rights other than abortion.
 Challenges to laws that limit individual rights often turn on whether states are actually advancing valid interests in a way that justifies the harms they place on people.
-Recent voting rights cases provide just one example: do voter identification laws and other requirements actually reduce voter fraud, or do they merely restrict access to the polls without offering any real benefits?
-Questions like these require courts to actively assess whether and how state interests are furthered, instead of deferring to state claims.
+Recent voting rights cases provide just one example: do voter identification laws actually reduce voter fraud, or do they merely restrict access to the polls without offering any real benefits?21 Questions like these require courts to actively assess whether and how state interests are furthered, instead of deferring to state claims.
 They call for evidence-based judicial review that credits data over junk science.
 They require a balanced approach that respects state interests, if valid, and also individual rights.
-Courts assessing these cases have begun to rely on Whole Woman's Health.
-The legal issues that underpin Whole Woman's Health are broad, as is the undue burden test's guidance on how to resolve them.
-Applications within and beyond the abortion context are just starting to take shape.
+The balancing of burdens and benefits that underpins Whole Woman's Health has broad ramifications, as does the undue burden test's guidance on how to resolve them.